octave-user/mboct-fem-pkg/README.md

 # mboct-fem-pkg<sup>&copy;</sup>
 **mboct-fem-pkg** belongs to a suite of packages which can be used for pre- and post-processing of flexible bodies in MBDyn (https://www.mbdyn.org) with GNU-Octave (http://www.gnu.org/software/octave/) and Gmsh (http://www.gmsh.info/).
-It contains a general purpose structural Finite Element toolkit for linear statics and dynamics, which can be used to generate flexible body data for MBDyn's modal element.
+It contains a general purpose Finite Element toolkit for linear structural and linear thermal problems, which can be used to generate flexible body data for MBDyn's modal element.
 In addition to that, there are functions for pre- and post-processing of MBDyn's elastohydrodynamic journal- and slider- plain bearings.

 # List of features
   - Generate meshes (builtin structured hexahedral mesh generator for simple meshes, general unstructured meshes with Gmsh)
-  - Assign material properties (arbitrary isotropic or anisotropic linear elastic constitutive laws, Rayleigh damping, density)
+  - Assign material properties (arbitrary isotropic or anisotropic linear elastic constitutive laws, Rayleigh damping, density, specific heat capacity, thermal conductivity, thermal expansion)
-  - Assign loads (lumped nodal forces and torques, distributed loads via RBE3 elements, arbitrary pressure loads on surfaces with variable pressure, arbitrary prescribed displacements and rotations, acceleration loads)
+  - Assign loads (lumped nodal forces and torques, distributed loads via RBE3 elements, arbitrary pressure loads on surfaces with variable pressure, arbitrary prescribed displacements and rotations, acceleration loads, thermal strain, thermal convection, heat source, prescribed temperatures)
   - Assign boundary conditions (lock selected nodal displacements and rotations in the global reference frame)
-  - Impose constraints (arbitrary linear relationships between a set of nodes, connect two flexible surfaces with compatible or incompatible meshes with or without sliding between surfaces)
+  - Impose constraints (arbitrary linear relationships between a set of nodes, connect two surfaces with compatible or incompatible meshes for structural or thermal problems)
-  - Assemble finite element matrices and right hand side vectors (mass matrix, stiffness matrix, damping matrix, lumped or consistent load vector, invariants of inertia needed for multibody dynamics analysis)
+  - Assemble finite element matrices and right hand side vectors (mass matrix, stiffness matrix, damping matrix, lumped or consistent structural load vector, heat capacity matrix, thermal conductivity matrix, thermal load vector and invariants of inertia needed for multibody dynamics analysis)
-  - Solve linear static problems
+  - Solve linear static structural problems
-  - Solve eigenvalue problems
+  - Solve structural eigenvalue problems
   - Compute deformations and stresses (stress tensor, von Mises stress)
+  - Solve linear stationary thermal problems
+  - Solve linear transient thermal problems
   - Import and export meshes and results (Gmsh, EOSSP, APDL)
   - Create reduced order models (multibody dynamics analysis in MBDyn assuming small elastic deformations but arbitrary rigid body motions)
   - Expand modal results from MBDyn from several flexible bodies, scale elastic deformations, compute stresses and perform post-processing of combined meshes from several flexible bodies in Gmsh
   - Generate compliance matrices for elastohydrodynamic journal and slider bearings

-Copyright<sup>&copy;</sup> 2019-2020
+Copyright<sup>&copy;</sup> 2019-2021

 [Reinhard](mailto:octave-user@a1.net)

 # Installation
  The following code is an example how mboct-fem-pkg can be installed on an Ubuntu system:

-   `sudo apt-get install octave liboctave-dev libsuitesparse-dev libarpack2-dev libmumps-seq-dev libmetis-dev octave-nurbs gmsh libnlopt-dev`
+   `sudo apt-get install octave liboctave-dev libsuitesparse-dev libarpack2-dev libmumps-seq-dev libmetis-dev octave-nurbs gmsh libnlopt-dev libmkl-full-dev`

   `git clone -b develop https://public.gitlab.polimi.it/DAER/mbdyn.git`